anoma/nspec/docs/tutorial/engines/index.md

 a finite number of cases,
-each of which corresponds to an _event kind_—very much like the transitions of a [Petri net](https://en.wikipedia.org/wiki/Petri_net#Execution_semantics) can be "unfolded" into an [event structure](https://dl.acm.org/doi/abs/10.5555/898126).
+each of which corresponds to an _event kind_—very much like the transitions of a [Petri net](https://en.wikipedia.org/wiki/Petri_net#Execution_semantics) can be "unfolded" into an [event structure](https://dl.acm.org/doi/abs/10.5555/898126), where events are _occurrences of transitions_ of the original net.
 However,
 guarded actions may be concurrent or in conflict with each other, and these situation need to be handled with care.
-The details of guarded actions are explained in the [[Engine Template|template]].
+The details of guarded actions are explained in the [[Guarded Engine Template]].

 ## Template files